MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Framework Integration Automation

 \subsection{\textbf{Implementation Detail}}

-In this section, we reveal details of our implementation.
-We added about 1k lines of code based on the open-source code from ~\cite{liu2025poqd} built on PyTorch~\cite{pytorch} and Faiss~\cite{douze2024faiss}.
-For image decomposition, given that the boundaries of segments generated by SLIC are irregular, we pad the remaining area with a black background to the bounding box of each segment to form valid patches.
-For query decomposition, we deployed a local large language model using vLLM~\cite{kwon2023efficient}, where the prompt template was adopted directly from \cite{liu2025poqd}.
-For query processing, we optimize performance by vectorizing and parallelizing CPU-GPU operations with minimal memory transferring overhead.
+We added about 1.1k lines of Python code based on the open-source code from ~\cite{liu2025poqd} built on PyTorch~\cite{pytorch} and Faiss~\cite{douze2024faiss}, implementing our proposed scheduling framework and automated configuration algorithm, where the latency is profiled with CUDA Event API.
+For image decomposition, given that the boundaries of segments generated by SLIC are irregular, we pad the remaining area with a black background to form rectangular patches.
+For query decomposition, we deploy a local large language model using vLLM~\cite{kwon2023efficient}, and the prompt template is adopted directly from \cite{liu2025poqd} for fair comparison.